simonxciv/opencanary-installer/readme.md

 - Network connection

 ## Installation Instructions

+For more detailed installation instructions, see [my post](https://smnbkly.co/blog/opencanary-free-flexible-distributed-honeypot).

 1. Copy or download the 'opencanary-installer.sh' to your home directory
 2. Modify the permissions of the file to allow execution using `sudo chmod +x opencanary-installer.sh`
 3. Run the installer using `sudo ./opencanary-installer.sh`